SDGGiesbrecht/Workspace/Documentation/Proofreading.md

 Workspace’s proofreading includes [SwiftLint](https://github.com/realm/SwiftLint).

-By default, Workspace provides SwiftLint with a configuration that corresponds to its own.
-In this mode, SwiftLint rules can be treated as though they were Workspace rules.
-For example, they can be disabled the by listing them under `Disable Proofreading Rules`.
+By default, Workspace provides SwiftLint with a standard configuration that interoperates well with Workspace and the Swift Package Manager.

 However, SwiftLint can instead be configured manually by placing a `.swiftlint.yml` file in the project root.
-In this mode, Workspace will no longer apply its own configuration to SwiftLint.
-That means, for example, that disabling SwiftLint rules by listing them under `Disable Proofreading Rules` will no longer work.
+If such a file is present, Workspace will not apply its own configuration to SwiftLint.
 For more information about `.swiftlint.yml`, see [SwiftLint’s own documentation](https://github.com/realm/SwiftLint).

 ## Special Thanks